MoonDevelopmentsLLC/WalalaPlayer/README.md

 Walala is a wallpaper player for windows, fast, and scripted so simple anyone could audit it.

 # All Working Features :
-Live Wallpapers compatible with common video formats, auto-restart, auto-startup with system, and last played video memory.
+Live Wallpapers compatible with common video formats, auto-restart, auto-startup with system, last played video memory and resume with system pause, sleep, hibernation, etc.

 Settings are stored in a simple txt document created whereever the exe is, the program is 100% portable.